livecode/livecode/extensions/widgets/header/docs/guide/guide.md

 ![Mac header](images/mac-header.png)

-For example in the iOS Clock app the header bar allows the user to choose to Edit or Add an alarm by navigating to another screen within the Alarm section of the app.
+For example in the iOS Clock app the header bar allows the user to choose to edit or add an alarm by navigating to another screen within the Alarm section of the app.

 ![Clock app header](images/clock.png)